-We presented the SMT systems used for Chinese-to-English and Japanese-to-English PatentMT at NTCIR10 by Heidelberg University.
-The core system is a hierarchical phrasebased SMT system, using discriminative training for large feature sets under $\ell_1/\ell_2$ regularization [19].
-The system is part of the cdec research platform [4].
-The key idea of our approach was to address the janiform nature of patents by deploying the repetitive nature of patents through feature sharing in a multi-task learning setup (used in Japaneseto-English subtask), and by countersteering complex word order differences by syntactic features (used in Chinese-to-English subtask).
+We presented the SMT systems used for Chinese-to-English and Japanese-to-English PatentMT at NTCIR-10 by Heidelberg University.
+The core system is a hierarchical phrasebased SMT system, using discriminative training for large feature sets under l_1/l_2 regularization [18].
+The system is part of the cdec framework for parsing and decoding [4].
+The key idea of our approach was to address the janiform nature of patents by deploying the repetitive nature of patents through feature sharing in a multi-task learning setup (used in Japanese-to-English task), and by countersteering complex word order differences by syntactic features (used in Chinese-to-English task).
 Our systems were restricted to a constrained data setup where only the provided bilingual data were used for training system modules.
-A comparison in this constrained data setup ranks our systems 3rd with respect to BLEU for Chinese-to-English and 2nd for Japanese-to-English Patent MT on the test sets for intrinsic evaluation.
+A comparison in this constrained data setup ranks our systems 3rd with respect to BLEU for Chinese-to-English and 2nd for Japanese-to-English Patent MT.